 Why should you review others’ translations?
 There are both altruistic and selfish motives, and all are entirely valid.

 - To support and promote the work of your colleagues

 - To bring greater attention to translated literature and the creative act of translation

 - To inform the average reader about new books in translation

-- As an act of “literary service,” as Aviya Kushner refers to it
+- As an act of “literary service,” to quote Aviya Kushner

 - Free books!